1964 National League

-Roberto Clemente won the batting title, his first with a .339 average.
+Roberto Clemente won the batting title, his first, with a .339 average.
 Rico Carty was second at .330, followed by Hank Aaron at .328.
 The Braves had the top offense in the league.
 Willie Mays led in slugging, OPS, and homers with 47.
-Ron Santo leads in on-base.
+Ron Santo led in on-base.
 Clemente and Curt Flood led in hits with 211.
 Lee Maye led in doubles with 44.
 Richie (later Dick) Allen led in runs with 125 and tied with Santo at 13 triples.
 Maury Wills led in steals with 53.
 Ken Boyer led in RBI with 119 and won the MVP.
 He was followed by Santo with 114 RBI and Mays with 111.

 Larry Jackson led with 24 wins, followed by Juan Marichal with 21 and Ray Sadecki with 20.
 Koufax led in ERA with a 1.73 mark, followed by Don Drysdale at 2.18 and Chris Short at 2.20.
 Bob Veale led in strikeouts with 250, Bob Gibson was second with 245.
 Hal Woodeshick led in saves with 23.
 Al McBean had 22, Jack Baldschun 21.
 Koufax had seven shutouts.